Blackjack

 to the player.
 If the dealer has a blackjack, the insurance bet wins at 2 to 1, the original bet loses and the player ends

 up breaking even for that hand.
-If the dealer does NOT have a blackjack the insurance side bet loses and play continues.
+If the dealer does not have a blackjack the insurance side bet loses and play continues.

 In the event that the player has a blackjack himself when the dealer has an ace up the player can take